hedgehog1833/obsidian-timetracker/README.md

 # Obsidian Timetracker plugin

-This plugin adds a stopwatch to track time of something.
+This Obsidian plugin adds a stopwatch to track time of something.
 Per hotkey the stopwatch's current value can be inserted into the editor, to make notes to this precise moment in time.
 The stopwatch functionality is a completely rewritten clone of https://github.com/tokuhirom/obsidian-stopwatch-plugin